 Q: Do I need a shielded 20-foot ethernet cable?

 A: For most home and office environments, an unshielded cable (UTP) is perfectly fine.
-Shielded cables (STP) are generally only necessary in environments with high electromagnetic interference (EMI) to prevent signal disruption.
+Shielded cables (STP) are generally only necessary in environments with high electromagnetic interference (EMI) to prevent signal disruption, such as near heavy machinery.

 Q: Will a 20-foot flat ethernet cable perform as well as a round one?